1. A funny thing happened after work Wednesday

 My doctor came in on rounds, and said I could stay the night or go home if I preferred.
 I said I'd go home......

 UPDATE: A month later, my bill for my one-day stay came in.
 That one night cost more than $44,000!
-And since I make less than $2k a month, it would take me two years of work to pay it off!
-Thank God for health insurance - but still, my part was $11,000 - and it still took me two years to pay it off.
+And since I make less than $2k a month as a hometown news reporter, it would take me two years of work to pay it off!
+Thank God for health insurance - but still, after insurance - my part was $11,000 - and it still took me two years to pay it off.
 But I did. :)